2025-2026 Red Envelope Giving Campaign

 Frequently Asked Questions

 Faced with financial scarcity and impossible choices, the district has to decide where to deploy its too limited funds.
 Sensibly, there is an equity-tiering model to funding, and schools deemed less in need both because of the socio economic background of the students and because of test scores, get less funding.
-For this academic year Cascadia is SECOND TO LAST OUT OF 102 SCHOOLS IN SPS IN TERMS OF PER STUDENT FUNDING.
-This is despite Cascadia being an elementary school full of young children that need a certain number of adults in the building for there to be adequate adult supervision.
+Last year, Cascadia was 101 out of 102 SPS schools in terms of the amount of funding we received per student.
+Regardless of their test scores, Cascadia students are young children that need a certain number of adults in the building for there to be adequate adult supervision.
+They need a nurse.
+Therefore the Cascadia PTA (with your help) steps in and fills the gap in funding to keep our students thriving and safe.

-Our goal is for every family to return their red envelopes regardless of the level of giving.
+Our goal is for every family to return their red envelopes (hardcopy or online donation form) regardless of the level of giving.
 Every year we see a range from $0 to well above the per-student ask.
 100% participation is the goal!
-Please complete the enclosed response form and return it in the red envelope to your child’s homeroom teacher.
-Even if you donate online, or are choosing not to donate at all, please return the response form and red envelope for each child you have at Cascadia.
-You can also digitally “return” your Red Envelope by submitting your form and financial contribution online using the links below.

 When is the deadline?

-Response forms and red envelopes should be returned to your student’s homeroom teacher (or submitted online) by Tuesday, October 29, 2024.
+Donation forms and red envelopes should be returned to your student’s homeroom teacher (or submitted online) by Wednesday, October 29, 2025.

-Yes!
+You can donate via PayPal, cash or check.
 Click here to donate online via PayPal.
-Please be sure to also submit a paper or digital donation form so we can track your donation and provide you a receipt).
-You can also submit cash or a check payable to Cascadia PTA.
 Please note PayPal charges a non-profit collection fee of 1.99% + $0.49 per transaction.
 You can choose to offset these charges when you donate.

 Can we spread our donation throughout the year?